ZadorozhnyiSemen/ejc17/README.md

 New up-to-date repo

 packages:

+0. algorithms - Binary Search and different types of sorting
 1. classwork1 - two tasks (working with strings)
 2. classwork2 - two tasks (working with strings)
 3. classwork3 - two tasks (working with synchronized and volatile)